biocore/empress/README.md

 <!---# Animations

 One unique feature that makes Empress useful for exploring time-series data or making exciting presentations is its animation capability, which allows us to stratify and view our data at each time point rather than all at once.
 To set up the animation sequence, click on the Animation section from the main menu.
 From the *Gradient* drop-down menu, select `days-since-experiment-start`, the number of unique values in this column will be equal to the number of sequences we see in the final animation.
 From the *Trajectory* drop-down menu, select `body-site`, this will be the grouping factor by which the branch colors will be set to.
 Remember that colors on the plot represent branches unique to that group, branches that are shared between groups are not colored.
 Click on the `Start` button to initiate the animation and minimize the menu to view the full plot.
 You will begin to see a sequence of plots (automatically changing every few seconds) that represent the data at each time point found in the *days-since-experiment-start* column.
 At any point you can pause the animation by clicking on the `Pause` button and manually browse through the time points using the `Next Frame`, `Previous Frame`, or `Resume` buttons.
 Click `Stop` to terminate the animations. --->

+#### Further questions?

+If you have any questions that aren't covered here, please feel free to [open an issue](https://github.com/biocore/empress/issues) in this repository or post a question on the [QIIME 2 Forum](https://forum.qiime2.org)!

 ## Publication and Citation